InhaDSP/ASR_turotial/README.md

 ## For students taking DSP class
 ### submit as zip file, including ..
-- all code files you uesd for training
+- All code files you uesd for training
-- one best trained model(.pth) and test reult
+- One best trained model(.pth) and test reult
-- Reoport as pdf (detail will be announced)
+- Report as pdf (detail will be announced)